buildbot/buildbot/newsfragments/README.txt

 .bugfix: Signifying a bug fix.
 .doc: Signifying a documentation improvement.
 .removal: Signifying a deprecation or removal of public API.
+.change: Signifying a change of behavior
+.misc: Miscellaneous change

 The core of the filename can be the fixed issue number of any unique text relative to your work.
 Buildbot project does not require a tracking ticket to be made for each contribution even if this is appreciated.